docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - **empty** => Managesieve service disabled
 - 1 => Enables Managesieve on port 4190

-##### OVERRIDE_HOSTNAME

-- **empty** => uses the `hostname` command to get the mail server's canonical hostname
-- => Specify a fully-qualified domainname to serve mail for.
-This is used for many of the config features so if you can't set your hostname (e.g. you're in a container platform that doesn't let you) specify it in this environment variable.

 ##### POSTMASTER_ADDRESS

 - **empty** => postmaster@example.com